-All students will verify the information contained in PharmAcademic regarding their preceptor and site on the first day of the rotation including preceptor; spelling of preceptor name; preceptor address, phone number, fax number, and e-mail address (if available); site name, address, phone number, and fax number.
-The student will notify the Experiential Education Coordinator(814-860-5167) of any incorrect information and provide the correct information as soon as possible by e-mail.
-Failure to do this may impact the evaluation process and may delay the rotation
+The student will complete the Student Information Collection of Preceptor and Site assessment that is assigned through PharmAcademic to verify the information contained in PharmAcademic regarding their preceptor and site is correct.
+This includes preceptor; spelling of preceptor name; preceptor address, phone number, fax number, and e-mail address (if available); site name, address, phone number, and fax number.